scalatra/scalatra-website/guides/deployment/heroku.md

 ### Make Jetty embeddable

-Open `build.sbt` in the root of your project.
+Open `project/build.scala` in the root of your project.
 You will find two lines like these:

 ```scala
 "org.eclipse.jetty" % "jetty-webapp" % "{{ site.jetty_version }}" % "container",